FabricMC/fabric-docs/develop/data-generation/enchantments.md

 ## Enchanting Table {#enchanting-table}

 While we have specified the enchantment weight (or chance) in our enchantment definition, it will not appear in the enchanting table by default.
-To allow our enchantment to be traded by villagers and appear in the enchanting table we need to add it to the `non_treasure` tag.
+To allow our enchantment to be traded by villagers and appear in the enchanting table, we need to add it to the `non_treasure` tag.

 To do this, we can create a tag provider.
 Create a class that extends `FabricTagProvider<Enchantment>` in the `datagen` package.
 Then implement the constructor with `Registries.ENCHANTMENT` as the `registryKey` parameter to `super`, and create the `addTags` method.

 @[code transcludeWith=:::provider](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModEnchantmentTagProvider.java)

-We can now add our enchantment to `EnchantmentTags.NON_TREASURE`, by calling the builder from within the `addTags` method.
+We can now add our enchantment to `EnchantmentTags.NON_TREASURE` by calling the builder from within the `addTags` method.

 @[code transcludeWith=:::non-treasure-tag](@/reference/latest/src/client/java/com/example/docs/datagen/ExampleModEnchantmentTagProvider.java)